neilhan/drop/tech/20190420_spacemacs_python_settings.md

-# Fixing Spacemacs for python development
+# Spacemacs setup for python development

 Using Spacemacs as Python3 backend development IDE, I needed to make following changes.